frin10/Capstone-Project--DL/README.md

 pip install -r requirements.txt
 Training the Model
-Ensure that your dataset is structured as follows:

-ASL Dataset/
-└── A/
-└── B/
-└── C/
-...
 Then run the training script: python model.py
 This will preprocess the data, train the CNN model, and save the trained model as asl_cnn_model.keras.